-OInterviewer Please Note - Rotate
+Interviewer Please Note - Rotate

-Heard of as Supplier of Enterprise-Wide Business Applications Software Would Consider Using View of Vendor as Supplier of Enterprise-Wide Business
+Heard of as Supplier of Enterprise-Wide Business Applications Software Would Consider Using View of Vendor as Supplier of Enterprise-Wide Business Applications Software

-Applications Software

-Yes/No 1-5
+Yes/No Yes/No 1-5

 BAAN

 Computer Associates

 D&B/Geac

-IBM

-Lawson
+Industrie- Mathematik

+JBA

 JD Edwards

-Qad
+Manugistics

 Oracle Applications

 Peoplesoft

 SAP

 SSA

 Systems Union

 Walker

 Other (Please detail)

-5b.
-What criteria will you use to select Enterprise Applications or ERP solutions?
+5b What criteria will you use to select Enterprise Applications or ERP solutions?

 Please specify:

-5c.
-How important are each of the following selection criteria?
+5c How important are each of the following selection criteria?
 Please rate on a scale of 1 to 5 where 1= not at all important and 5 = very important.

-Overall fit to defined requirements Overall fit to defined requirements
+Overall fit to defined requirements

 Best of breed functionality in a particular function

 Which function(s)

 Product flexibility

 Ease of implementation

 Speed of implementation

 Total cost of ownership

 Value for money

 Scope of functionality

 Ease of use

 Reporting capability

 Ease of integration with other products

 Platform portability

-5d. which solution do you currently favor?
+5d.
+Which solution do you currently flavor?
 Why?

-6. o you intend to use an external IT service vendor to assenterprise application(s) or ERP solution(s)? ist you in implementing an
+6. Do you intend to use an external IT service vendor to assist you in implementing an enterprise application(s) or ERP solution(s)?

-Yes

-No

-Curre ently Considering